 Synchronization is an indispensable part of parallel programs.
 Understanding the influence of synchronization is important for understanding the scalability of parallel programs.
-However this has not been thoroughly studied.
-The factors contributing to the synchronization cost are not clear and their impact has not been quantified.
-To show how synchronization can affect the parallel program's performance, we use the following example.

-This project is funded by CoDeR-MP
+This project is funded by SSF (the Swedish Foundation for Strategic Research) as part of the project CoDeR-MP